filecoin-project/venus/documentation/en/venus-market-design-roadmap.md

 ### Modules and processes

 >  In a multi-process architecture, the storage component would form the miner operator’s entry point for all mining and market operations (but not basic node operations) pertaining to a single storage miner actor.
-It depends on a node to mediate blockchain interactions. **The storage component drives these interactions**.
+It depends on a node to mediate blockchain interactions. **The storagFe component drives these interactions**.
 If viewed as a system of services, the storage component is the consumer of a service provided by a node.
 Thus, the **storage component will depend on an RPC API be provided by a node**.
 This API is likely to include streaming operations in order to provide continually changing blockchain state to the component.
 The [mimblewimble/grin project](https://github.com/mimblewimble) is another example of this multi-process node/miner architecture.

 Similar to what is described for storage component above, droplet will be dependent on a RPC API provided by a node ie. chain services, venus shared modules.
 Blockchain interactions will be handled by venus chain services which can also be extended to handle authentications among others.